Nearly half of US murders going unsolved, data show

-(NewsNation) — The murder clearance rate hit an all-time low in 2020, and data analyzed by a nonprofit shows that trend continued last year.
+(NewsNation) — The murder clearance rate hit an all-time low in 2020, and data analyzed by a nonprofit show that trend continued last year.

 In 2021, only 51% of homicides were solved, according to FBI statistics analyzed by the Murder Accountability Project.
 The country is seeing a continued decline in cleared cases compared to previous decades when the rate was closer to 70%.